Gulu, Uganda …

 - Dr. Patrick Opira (2017)

 In 2019, due to a variety of reasons, the UBC-IHP moved the residency rotation to Rwanda.
-However, the UBC-IHP remains connected with Gulu and Dr. Jan Hajek is on staff as a part-time voluntary consultant at Gulu Regional Referral Hospital, teaches at the medical school as a visiting assistant professor with Gulu University, and continues to support clinical staff working at the hospital.
+However, the UBC-IHP remains connected with Gulu and Dr. Jan Hajek is on staff as a part-time voluntary consultant at Gulu Regional Referral Hospital and teaches at the medical school as a visiting assistant professor with Gulu University.

 The GRRH Internal Medicine team….